spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/communication/index.html.md

 If you see something that concerns you in Slack, Issues, Merge Requests, Video, Emails or any other forum, we encourage you to respectfully say something directly to the individual in a 1:1 format.
 If you are not comfortable reaching out to the individual directly, please reach out to your direct manager or People Business Partner to discuss.

-## Communicating Potentially Sensitive Topics
+## Communicating Potentially Sensitive Topics  {#communicating-potentially-sensitive-topics-}

 (This guidance supplements and overlaps with [GitLab's SAFE Framework](/handbook/legal/safe-framework/), the guidance on the use of [the internal handbook](/handbook/handbook-usage/#the-internal-handbook), and the additional guidance on this page.
 We ask our team members to consider the factors below in their communication. )